olehermanse/documentation/resources/additional-topics/glossary.markdown

   A template is an incomplete piece of CFEngine code, with blanks to fill in.
 It is often a policy fragment that can be re-used in different scenarios.
-This is often used interchangeably with the term `library'.
+This is often used interchangeably with the term _library_.

 * UI